smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_JA.md

         type: Property
         units: volt-ampere-reactive
     type:
-      description: 'NGSI property type.
-It has to be ACMeasurement'
+      description: NGSI property type.
+It has to be ACMeasurement
       enum:
         - ACMeasurement
       type: string